Afghanistan: Pakistan International Airlines suspends flights from Kabul | DW | 14.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Pakistan's national airline has cancelled flights to its war-torn neighbor after the Taliban demanded it lower prices.
+Pakistan's national airline has canceled flights to Afghanistan after the Taliban demanded that it lower prices.
 The airline said it had been operating purely on "humanitarian grounds."

 PIA, as well as Afghanistan's own Kam Air, had been criticized after they began charging over $1,000 (€860) for one-way, short flights out of the Afghan capital.